flexigin/flexigin-node/README.md

 The client requests the `html` data for the `user/profile` component.

 Hence a request is being sent to `/components/user/profile/html`. flexigin-node takes care of this request and looks inside the directory `__dirname/components/user/profile` for any files with the `.html` extension.

-Then it concatenates these files and returns them to the client.
+It concatenates these files and returns them to the client.

 ## Running the tests